Pitching a metadata catalog is almost always reasonable: if people could just find the right data, everything would get better.

 For example:

-- an analyst needs to find the canonical revenue metric
+- an analyst needs to find the right revenue metric

 - an engineer needs to understand whether a field can be removed